 Tom Malone has always loved storytelling.
 He grew up in Portland, a city full of concrete in close proximity to untamed forests.
 A city full of books.
 A city full of perspectives.
 A city full of stories.
 Inspired by rap, classic novels, and adventure films, Malone decided to pursue storytelling further.
 At University of Oregon, Malone majored in journalism and history, where he explored different storytelling styles until he found his two passions: writing and photography.

 As a writer, Malone has published multiple works of fiction, including Portlanders, Captured, and Across Americana.
 His nonfiction pieces have appeared in international publications like The Magazine of Sigma Chi and Adventure Tribune, and his poetry earned Bel Esprit's Havoc Award in 2021.
-Malone continues to write marketing-focused commission pieces as well through his position as Chief Storyteller with Management Essentials.
+Malone serves as the Chief Editor for Adventure Productions and Writer for Management Essentials, where he focuses on bringing brand stories to life.

 His writing features include: